David L. Dill: Biography

 Dill received an S.B. degree in Computer Science and Electrical Engineering from the Massachusetts Institute of Technology, Cambridge, MA, in 1979, an M.S. degree in Computer Science from Carnegie-Mellon University, Pittsburgh, PA, in 1982, and a Ph.D. degree in Computer Science in 1987, also from Carnegie-Mellon University.
 After receiving his Ph.D., he joined the faculty of the computer science department at Stanford University, Stanford, CA. He became an associate professor in 1994 and a full professor in 2000.
 In 2016 he became the first recipient of the Donald E. Knuth Professorship, an endowed chair in the Stanford University School of Engineering.
 From July 1995 to September 1996, he was Chief Scientist at 0-In Design Automation (acquired by Mentor Graphics in 2004), and, from 2016 to 2017, he was Chief Scientist at LocusPoint Networks, LLC.
-He is currently a Lead Researcher working on blockchain infrastructure at Novi Financial (a subsidiary of Meta).
+He was at Meta from 2018 to 2023 as a lead researcher on the Libra/Diem blockchain project.